-- Continue to strengthen media and public outreach for both the destination and convention center through social media outlets including Facebook, Twitter, Instagram, and LinkedIn by providing engaging content of specific interest to followers. - Solution Use social channels to convey messages of Irving Convention Center, Irving hotels and other industry partner's safety and sanitation protocols. - > Hold contests, giveaways and sweepstakes to build followings and generate destination event awareness.
+- Sontinue to strengthen media and public outreach for both the destination and convention center through social media outlets including Facebook, Twitter, Instagram, and LinkedIn by providing engaging content of specific interest to followers. - □ Use social channels to convey messages of Irving Convention Center, Irving hotels and other industry partner's safety and sanitation protocols. - → Hold contests, giveaways and sweepstakes to build followings and generate destination event awareness. - □ Utilize social media influencers to generate new content and expand the visibility of the CVB and convention center's social media outlets.

-- Hold a social media activation at the SXSW 2021 Music Festival in Austin to promote and raise awareness of the live music opportunities at the Toyota Music Factory and various locations in Irving (partially paid for in 19-20 budget). - Solution Utilize user-generated content from social media platforms on the websites and in digital marketing programming through the Stackla platform.
+- Hold a social media activation at the SXSW 2021 Music Festival in Austin to promote and raise awareness of the live music opportunities at the Toyota Music Factory and various locations in Irving (partially paid for in 19-20 budget). - utilize user-generated content from social media platforms on the websites and in digital marketing programming through the Stackla platform.